SoloDevNZ/hashnode/clus7nlye000q08l01c7xgol6.md

 # Following Up.

-Now that I have a *very basic* understanding of how Scrapy works, it is time to follow up, and reinforce what I have learned with other, structured tutorials.
+Now that I have a *very basic* understanding of how Scrapy works, it is time to follow up, and reinforce what I have learned, with other tutorials.
 Choosing the right tutorials can be problematic but it does *not* have to be complicated.
-I tend to start with learning materials that are short and cover very specific points.
+I tend to start with learning materials that cover very specific points, especially if they are short.

+A quick search for Scrapy tutorials should work a treat.

 # The Results.